nothingislost/obsidian-codemirror-options/README.md

 This plugin adds configurable options to customize the behavior of Obsidian's edit mode.

+## 11/10/2021 Notice
+- This plugin is not compatible with the new "Expermimental Live Preview" WYSIWYG mode
+- The plugin will still function as normal if the "Expermimental Live Preview" setting is disabled
+- You must restart Obsidian when switching between ""Expermimental Live Preview" states
 ## Disclaimer
 - The features in this plugin all rely on CodeMirror 5 and will not be compatible with CodeMirror 6.
 Once Obsidian enables CodeMirror 6 and native WYSIWYG mode on desktop, this plugin will not be compatible with the new mode.
 - We do not have any word from the Obsidian devs regarding when we can expect CodeMirror 6 on desktop but once it happens, I will do my best to replicate any of these features that are not implemented natively by Obsidian WYSIWYG.